fccn/gofetch-snmp/README.md

 A software application that collects metrics from network devices through SNMP, exporting them into InfluxDB.

-The metrics are collected periodically and simiultaneously from a set of network devices configured by the user.
+The metrics are collected periodically and simultaneously from a set of network devices configured by the user.

 ## Devices